SolidBlock-cn/extshape/README-en.md

 To avoid recipe conflicts, some blocks are not craftable.
 For example, iron blocks can be crafted to iron ingots only, instead of iron buttons; pumpkins can be crafted to pumpkin seeds only, instead of pumpkin buttons.
 Besides, wool pressure plates and moss pressure plates are not craftable, but can be converted 1:1 from their corresponding carpets.
 Snow slabs can not be crafted directly from snow, either; instead, craft a snow (layer) with three snow blocks, and then craft the slab with the snow.
 You can test potential recipe conflicts via `/extshape:check-conflict` command.

-Since 1.5.0, all recipes can be unlocked when obtaining any of the base block.
+All recipes can be unlocked when obtaining any of the base block.
 To put explicitly, each recipe has a corresponding advancement, and as soon as the player obtains the base block or unlocks the recipe, the advancement is triggered and relative recipe is unlocked.

-Since 1.6.0, you can configure to cancel avoiding recipes that conflict.
+You can configure to cancel avoiding recipes that conflict.
 For instance, if you disable "prevent wooden wall recipes", wooden walls can be crafted like other wall blocks, which conflict with the recipe of wooden trapdoors.
 It's advised to modify these settings on condition that you have installed mods that can solve recipe conflict.
+You can access the mod configuration screen via Mod Menu (of Fabric) or Forge, or typing command `/extshape:config` in game.

 ### Creative Inventory

-In creative mode, multiple item groups are set in order to sort items in order.
-Blocks based on a same block (including vanilla blocks) are arranged together, so that it's possible to conveniently obtain multiple shapes of one block.
+By default, this mod adds four specific item groups, sorting items in the order of their base blocks.
+Blocks based on a same block are arranged together, so that you can conveniently obtain multiple different shapes of one block.

-Besides, you can choose to make blocks added by the mod appear in vanilla item groups, which however may case the item list messy.
-You can configure it in your mod config screen (requires Mod Menu).
+You can choose to add items in this group into vanilla item groups via the configuration screen of the mod.
+In 1.19.3, the items are sorted according to their base blocks, like the vanilla ones.
+In 1.19.2 and below, blocks of this mod will be appended after the existing blocks, which may make item groups appear messy.
+You may install Reasonable Sorting mod to sort the content.

-If you installed Reasonable Sorting mod, the blocks in vanilla item groups will be sorted by their base blocks.
+You may also configure the shapes to be added into groups.
+For example, if you enable "add to vanilla groups", and set "shapes added to vanilla groups" to `stairs slab`, then only stairs and slabs in this mod are added into vanilla groups (not affecting vanilla existing items).
+For 1.19.3, the shapes are added in order (but cannot be duplicate).
+For example, if you write `slab stairs`, stairs will be added after the slabs (vanilla stairs and slabs will not be affected).